tango-controls/rfc/5/README.md

 * When a error occurs (i.e. network issue, Tango Database timeout...), a DevFailed exception MUST be thrown (RFC-x for DevFailed?)
 * All device and class properties MUST be loaded at init command or device start-up (RFC-8)
 * A device or class property MAY have an OPTIONAL default value.
-	* The device property loading flow in pseudo-code is:
+	* The device property value loading flow in pseudo-code is:
 	```
 	property-value = getDevicePropertyFromTangoDBorFile(device-name, property-name)
 	if(property-value is empty)